binary-husky/hmp2g/README.md

 HMP also separates the ALGORITHMs from the framework to achieve excellent compatibility.

-Any algorithm, from the most straightforward script-AI to sophisticated RL learner, is abstracted into a module inside ./ALGORITHM/*.
+Any algorithm, from the most straightforward script-AI to sophisticated RL learner, is abstracted into a module inside ./Algorithm/*.

 We also put effect to interface all kinds of multi-agent environments, including gym, SMAC, air combat, et.al.
 Other frameworks such as pymarl2 can interface with HMP as well.
 The entire HMP can disguise as an RL environment in pymarl2.
-We make it happen by building a particular ALGORITHM module, which runs pymarl2 in a subprocess.
+We make it happen by building a particular Algorithm module, which runs pymarl2 in a subprocess.
 This work is ongoing.
 Currently, HMP can link to a modified version of pymarl2.

 **Please ```star``` the root Github project.
 Your encouragement is extremely important to us as researchers: ```https://github.com/binary-husky/hmp2g```**